 So what should we do about mothers who feel bored with caring for their babies.
 Many people in my field would say a baby who is cared for by a happy caregiver is better off than a baby who is home with a mother who would rather be someplace else, for whatever reason.
 I don’t disagree in principle, but I also don’t believe that we should give up on this critical relationship so quickly.

 This is the time that the hard work with mothers should begin.
-Rather than encourage mothers to leave their babies in the care of others when they are depressed, we should help those mothers to deal with their depression and do what we can to facilitate the attachment process: while babies and children need a primary caregiver who enjoys the experience of caring for them, it is best if that caregiver who enjoys them is their mother.
+Rather than encourage mothers to leave their babies in the care of others when they are depressed, we should help those mothers to deal with their depression.
+Family members and/or professionals should do what we can to facilitate the attachment process.
+While babies and children need a primary caregiver who enjoys the experience of caring for them, it is best if that caregiver who enjoys them is their mother.

 However, if a mother is severely depressed, or has been so traumatized by her own experiences and losses that she cannot or will not care for her child, or is at risk of harming herself and/or her child, then an alternative caregiver is not only appropriate, but necessary—as is getting help to address the problem.

 We need to educate, diagnose early and treat mothers who feel bored with their babies rather than neglect them or we re-inflict the wounds these mothers suffered as children and pass down the suffering to their children.
 Leave no child and mother behind should be our motto.